magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_questions-and-answers.md

 views.
 When you have seen the truth, though, you are free from views and opinions.
 Everything becomes peaceful.

-: I have been developing very peaceful states of mind from meditation.
+*Q*: I have been developing very peaceful states of mind from meditation.
 What should I do now?

-: This is good.
+*A*: This is good.
 Make the mind peaceful, concentrated.
 Use this concentration to examine the mind and body.
 When the mind is not peaceful, you should also watch.
 Then you will know true peace.
 Why?
 Because you will see impermanence.
 Even peace must be seen as impermanent.
 If you are attached to peaceful states of mind you will suffer when you do not have them.
 Give up everything, even peace.

-: Did I hear you say that you are afraid of very diligent disciples?
+*Q*: Did I hear you say that you are afraid of very diligent disciples?

-: Yes, that’s right, I am afraid.
+*A*: Yes, that’s right, I am afraid.
 I am afraid that they are too serious.
 They try too hard, but without wisdom.
 They push themselves into unnecessary suffering.
 Some of you are determined to become enlightened.
 You grit your teeth and struggle all the time.
 This is trying too hard.
 People are all the same.
-They don’t know the nature of things ().
+They don’t know the nature of things (*saṅkhārā*).
 All formations, mind and body, are impermanent.
 Simply watch and don’t cling.

 Others think they know.
 They criticize, they watch, they judge.
 That’s OK.
 Leave their opinions to them.
 This discrimination is dangerous.
 It